atom/github/docs/rfcs/001-recent-commits.md

 On the most recent commit, display an "undo" button.
 Clicking "undo" performs a `git reset` and re-populates the commit message editor with the existing message.

-### Refs

-Annotate visible commits that correspond to refs in the git repository (branches and tags).
-If the commit list has been truncated down to ten commits from the full set of relevant commits, display a message below the last commit indicating that additional commits are present but hidden.

 ### Context menu

 Right-clicking a recent commit reveals a context menu offering interactions with the chosen commit.
 The context menu contains: